indykiss/DataStructures-Algos/CS50/CS50x.md

 - Compiler goal is to run input code through algo to convert to binary so computer can give us output

 - When we run code, we compile it first and make the program using "ruby", for example.
 This goes into the file, imports anything that needs to be imported, runs the algos, creates the output.
 Compiles our source code (code we write) into machine code (code the computer understands). ruby nameFile.rb

 - In C, a "long" is a very long number.
-Int is integer which goes to like some billion.
-Long goes longer than int.
+Int is integer which goes to 2B and -2B, because it's 32 bit.
+Long goes longer than int, it has 64 bits of memory.
 Float = number with decimal.
 Int = integer.
 Char = single character.
 Str = strs.
 Reason to use char over str/ int over long is to save space.

 - In C, we have to manually allocate space and free up space that we aren't using.